bhisaac/5eFP/5eFP-SRD.md

 ## Reaction

-Certain game features, spells, and situations allow you to take a special action called a reaction.
+Certain game features, spells, and situations require you to discard your reaction.
 A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.

 The opportunity attack is the most common type of reaction.
-When you take a reaction, you can’t take another reaction until the start of your next turn.

 ## Object Interaction (Interact with Object)